anonaddy/addy.io/source/self-hosting.md

 > "Search the specified access(5) database for the resolved RCPT TO address, domain, parent domains, or localpart@, and execute the corresponding action."

-What this means is that if an email comes in for the alias - hello+extension@username.example.com then Postfix will run the stored procedure with the following arguements and order:
+What this means is that if an email comes in for the alias - hello+extension@username.example.com then Postfix will run the stored procedure with the following arguments and order:

 ```sql
 CALL check_access('hello+extension@username.example.com');